transfem-org/TransFish/README.md

 ## 💅 Customize

 - To add custom CSS for all users, edit `/custom/instance.css`.
 - To add static assets (such as images for the splash screen), place them in the `/custom/` folder.
-They'll then be avaliable with `https://yourinstance.tld/static-assets/filename.png`.
+They'll then be avaliable on `https://yourinstance.tld/static-assets/filename.png`.

 ## 🚀 Build and launch!